 And if I really wanted to I could be feeling really angry.
 I’m working way too much and the frenetic environment that I’m currently in doesn’t align with my soul.

-However, nothing lasts forever so I choose to believe that one day soon the current freneticism in my life will morph into a trio of calm, serene and peace.
+However, nothing lasts forever so I choose to believe that one day soon the current freneticism in my life will morph into a trio of calm, serenity and peace.

 I have transformed in the last 358 days.
 And the gateway to it all was taking a break from alcohol.
 How could one substance steel the life right out from under me all these years?